VelSuresh/SureshPython18/README.md

 # SureshPython18
-this repository for a practicing purpose
+This Repository for a Practicing purpose